 More information is also available on the Graduate School website.

-On campus housing is available at UNC in Hansen-Willis Hall just two blocks from Frasier
+On campus summer housing is available at UNC in Hansen-Willis Hall just two blocks

-Hall.
-Hansen-Willis is an air-conditioned residence hall, in which each unit consists
+from Frasier Hall.
+Hansen-Willis is an air-conditioned residence hall, in which each

-of two bedrooms, bathroom and living areas.
-Each unit houses up to four persons per
+unit consists of two bedrooms, bathroom and living areas.
+Each unit houses up to four

-apartment.
-Requests for one person per bedroom will be honored on a space available
+persons per apartment.
+Requests for one person per bedroom will be honored on a space

-basis.
+available basis.
 All reservations must be paid for on or before arrival.
-The MA Theatre Education
+The MA Theatre

-program advisor will contact you regarding housing opportunities during your first
+Education program advisor will contact you regarding housing opportunities during

-year in the program.
-A word about residence halls: UNC residence halls are good student
+your first year in the program.
+A word about residence halls: UNC residence halls

-housing, not hotels.
-There is no maid service, there are shared facilities, BUT it
+are good student housing, not hotels.
+There is no maid service, there are shared facilities,

 the hotel option.